giusdp/olaris/README.md

   ~ under the License.
   ~
 -->
-# olaris
+# Welcome to olaris

-nuv's olaris, aka tasks for nuv
+What is this?
+Is nuv's olaris, aka tasks for nuv.

+In other words, the scripts executed by `nuv`.